thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 settling legal disputes between States.
-Finally, many of the rules of international law can only be formulated with difficulty, and, to say the least, are quite uncertain, being often incapable of presentation except as a collection of inconsistent State prac- tices, while there are, in different areas of the subject, funda- mental disagreements as to what the rules should be.
-In 1960, the second Geneva Conference on the Law of the Sea, with eighty-seven States participating, failed to agree on a general rule fixing the width of the territorial sea, thus repeating
+Finally, many of the rules of international law can only be formulated with difficulty, and, to say the least, are quite uncertain, being often incapable of presentation except as a collection of inconsistent State practices, while there are, in different areas of the subject, fundamental disagreements as to what the rules should be.
+In
+1960, the second Geneva Conference on the Law of the Sea, with eighty-seven States participating, failed to agree on a general rule fixing the width of the territorial sea, thus repeating